-- These include a variety of permutation tests (also called randomization tests) as well as some standard named tests such as the Wilcoxon signed-rank test. - Permutation tests can also sometimes be "made to order" when an unusual test statistic is more appropriate than a standard one for the question under study. - For more information, see Moore (2010), Eddington (1995), Good (2005)
+• These include a variety of permutation tests (or randomization tests) as well as some standard named tests such as the Wilcoxon signed-rank test.

+- Permutation tests (or a variation called Bootstrap tests) can also sometimes be "made to order" when an unusual test statistic is more appropriate than a standard one for the question under study. - For more information, see Moore (2010), Eddington (1995), Good (2005)